sigmf/SigMF/sigmf-spec.md

 Complex samples MUST be interleaved, with the in-phase component first (i.e., `I[0]` `Q[0]` `I[1]` `Q[1]` ... `I[n]` `Q[n]`).
 When representing multiple
-channels of complex valued data that are related, such as IQ data from multichannel RF receiver, the SigMF Collections format is recommended for best application compatibility.
+channels of complex valued data that are related, such as IQ data from multichannel RF receiver, the SigMF [Collection](#sigmf-collection-format) format is recommended for best application compatibility.
 When representing real-valued recordings that contain more than one channel, such as from a multichannel data acquisition device, use of the interleaved multichannel format via the `core:num_channels`